-- A. The National FFA Prepared Public Speaking Career Development Event will be limited to one participant from each state association. - B. It is highly recommended that participants wear FFA Official Dress for this event. - C. Each participant's manuscript will be the result of his or her own efforts.
-It is expected that the participant will take advantage of all available training facilities at their local school in developing their speaking ability.
-Facts and working data may be secured from any source but must be appropriately documented. - D. Participants will report to the orientation meeting for instructions at the time and place shown in the current year's schedule of events. - E. Three to eight competent and impartial persons will be selected to judge the event.
+- A. The National FFA Extemporaneous Public Speaking Career Development Event will be limited to one participant from each state association. - B. It is highly recommended that participants wear FFA Official Dress for this event. - C. Copies of the rules and score sheet will be supplied to participants in advance of the national event. - D. Three to eight competent and impartial persons will be selected to judge the event.
 At least one judge should have an agricultural background.
-Each state with a speaker will provide a judge for preliminary and semifinal rounds of the national event.
-Any advisor who has a student competing in a speaking event may not serve as a judge for that respective speaking event.
+Each state with a speaker shall provide a judge for preliminary and semifinal rounds of the national event.
+Any advisor who has a student competing in a speaking event may not serve as a judge for that respective speaking event. - E. Any participant in possession of any electronic device in the preparation room is subject to disqualification.